Nonprofit Leadership Alliance: Building Future Nonprofit Leaders through Collaboration

-Founded by H. Roe Bartle nearly 70 years ago, the Nonprofit Leadership Alliance grew out of a concern that there were not enough qualified, prepared people for nonprofit work.
-To address this concern, the Alliance created a national nonprofit leadership program to teach students how nonprofits work and to prepare them for the challenges they’ll face working for one.
+Founded by H. Roe Bartle nearly , the Nonprofit Leadership Alliance grew out of a concern that there were insufficient qualified and prepared people for nonprofit work.
+To address this concern, the Alliance created a national nonprofit leadership program to teach students how nonprofits work and to prepare them for the challenges they would be facing when working for one.
 At the end of the program, participants receive the Certified Nonprofit Professional credential (CNP).
-The Alliance, made up of more than 50 top colleges, universities, and national nonprofits, awards the CNP credential to over 500 students each year.
+The Alliance, comprising more than 50 top colleges, universities, and national nonprofits, awards the CNP credential to over 500 students each year.
 They also help connect recipients to jobs in the nonprofit sector.

 TechBridge first met the folks from the Alliance at NTEN’s Nonprofit Technology Conference and learned about the trouble they were having with their current data management system.
-Their old system didn’t give them enough control over their data, and, since they couldn’t administer it themselves, the system was costing them money they didn’t need to spend.
-The Alliance was looking for someone to help them rebuild it and liked that TechBridge is a nonprofit that understands the challenges that nonprofits face.
+Their old system didn’t give them enough control over their data, and since they couldn’t administer it themselves, the system was costing them money they didn’t need to spend.
+The Alliance was looking for someone to help them rebuild the system and liked that TechBridge is a nonprofit that understands the challenges nonprofits face.

-TechBridge helped the Alliance upgrade their Salesforce system, starting from scratch, so that they could more efficiently and effectively track donations and track their students’ progress in the program.
-The Alliance says they liked how TechBridge was able to meet with them one on one to identify their unique needs.
-They also liked how TechBridge was conscientious about recommending additional resources and helping the Alliance find discounts for various applications.
-We were able to teach them how to manage their new system in-house, making the new system more cost-effective, as well.
+TechBridge helped the Alliance upgrade their Salesforce system so that they could more efficiently and effectively track donations as well as tracking their students’ progress in the program.
+The Alliance says they like how TechBridge was able to meet with them one-on-one to identify their unique needs.
+They also like how TechBridge was conscientious about recommending additional resources and helping the Alliance find discounts for various applications.
+We were able to teach them how to manage their new system in-house, making the new system more cost-effective.

 Whether we’re talking about nonprofit careers or data management systems, it’s true that with the right people and the right training, you get better results.
-The Nonprofit Leadership Alliance and TechBridge are both nonprofits whose purpose is to help fellow nonprofits serve their communities more effectively.
-For both of us it’s abundantly clear that through collaboration we can solve problems we can’t solve alone.
+The Nonprofit Leadership Alliance and TechBridge are both nonprofits helping fellow nonprofits serve their communities more effectively.
+For both of us, it’s clear that through collaboration we can solve problems we can’t solve alone.
 Katie and Crystal remind us that organizations in the nonprofit ecosystem are not in competition.
-It’s so important and necessary, they say, to realize that everybody has something that can help someone else.
+It’s so important and necessary, they say, to realize that everybody can help someone else.
 We’re #BetterTogether.

-The #BetterTogether campaign showcases the important efforts of nonprofits TechBridge has had the privilege to work with.
-We are proud to have provided technology solutions that have assisted these organizations on the front lines of social change in our communities — alleviating homelessness, fighting poverty, helping kids do better in school, making sure seniors get proper meals, and more.
-Our solutions build the capacity of nonprofits to achieve better results and to form measurable and sustainable community-based collaboratives.
+TechBridge is proud to have assisted so many organizations on the front lines of social change in our communities — alleviating homelessness, fighting poverty, helping kids do better in school, making sure seniors get proper meals, and so much more.